themosis/documentation/metabox.md

 	)
 ));
 ```
-Note how the `infinite` field is validate.
+Note how the `infinite` field is validated.

 > If validation passes, the value entered is registered.
 In case the validation fails, it returns an empty string value.